 Also of interest is that South Elgin has more people living here who work in computers and math than 95% of the places in the US.

-South Elgin is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, South Elgin is a great place for families with children to consider.
+First of all, many other families with children live here, making South Elgin a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, South Elgin has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, South Elgin’s overall crime rate is lower than average for the country.

-The education level of South Elgin citizens is very high relative to the national average among all cities (21.84%): 35.83% of adults in South Elgin have a bachelor's degree or even advanced degree.
+The population of South Elgin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.83% of adults in South Elgin have a bachelor's degree or even advanced degree.

 The per capita income in South Elgin in 2010 was $35,617, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $142,468 for a family of four.